9 Fun things to do for Halloween in Tampa

 Other shady biking options:

 Pinellas trail – The 7 mile Dunedin portion of this 40+ mile path is reasonably shady.
 Start in downtown Dunedin and continue on a leisurely trek to Tarpon Springs.
+Treat yourself to some authentic Greek food before completing the return ride!

 Al Lopez – The 1.5 mile loop around this shady park is great for biking.